Impressions from Seahawks OTAs: Rainn Wilson drops by the office; OL Phil Haynes gets a chance

 With Flowers back, the corner spots were as had been expected — Flowers at right corner, Shaquill Griffin at left corner and Akeem King as the nickel.
 Rookie Ugo Amadi also got some work at nickel.

-Shaquill Griffin had one of the day’s highlight plays, running step for step with rookie DK Metcalk deep down the field to bat away a long pass.
+Shaquill Griffin had one of the day’s highlight plays, running step for step with rookie receiver DK Metcalk deep down the field to bat away a long pass.

-That came just a few plays after Metcalf caught a fade pass for a TD over Griffin during a red zone drill.

-As noted, Metcalf had the one nice catch on a fade, and a few others sprinkled throughout, though he also had a drop on a crossing route from Paxton Lynch.
+That came just a few plays after Metcalf caught a fade pass for a TD over Griffin during a red-zone drill.
+However, Metcalf also had a drop on a crossing route from Paxton Lynch.

-But another receiver who continues to stand out is third-year vet Amara Darboh, who also earned some plaudits last week from coach Pete Carroll.
+Third-year vet Amara Darboh, who earned plaudits last week from coach Pete Carroll, continues to stand out.

-Darboh had one leaping grab over the middle, dove to slide and make another and had another catch on a deep route.
+Darboh had one leaping grab over the middle, a dive to slide and make another and had another catch on a deep route.

 The typical starting WR trio remains Tyler Lockett, Jaron Brown and David Moore with Metcalf, Darboh and Keenan Reynolds typically serving as the second unit (and again, Jennings is out).

-Also standing out in the receiving portion of things Wednesday was tight end Jacob Hollister, acquired in a trade with New England following the draft.
+Tight end Jacob Hollister, acquired in a trade with New England following the draft, also stood out.

 Hollister’s speed and hands have been evident in the OTAs open to the media, though what will be the real key will be how he handles the physical aspects of the position when pads go on in training camp.